Celebrate 250 Years of American Independence!

 (Bookmark this page to see how the story unfolds)

-John has created several notable exhibits in the past, including PRIDE!
-Our Story, which examines the history of the LGBTQ+ movement in America, and Shorelines & Speakeasies, an exploration of Prohibition-era history on Long Island.
+John’s passion for history and storytelling led him into the world of exhibit design, where he has produced several projects, including PRIDE!
+Our Story, which explores the history of the LGBTQ+ movement in America, and Shorelines & Speakeasies, an in-depth look at Long Island’s Prohibition-era past.

 Beyond design, John is a dedicated writer.
-His creative writing includes short stories and a novel, the first installment in a planned series centered on LGBTQ+ characters and themes.
-He also contributes articles as a freelance journalist for the North Shore News Group.
+His work includes short stories, a novel currently in development, and he also contributes articles as a freelance journalist for the North Shore News Group.

 To learn more about John and his work, click here.